guestdaniel/apcmodels/README.md

 # apcmodels

-`apcmodels` is a Python 3 library developed by Daniel Guest in the [Auditory Perception and Cognition Lab](http://apc.psych.umn.edu/) at the University of Minnesota. `apcmodels` implements computational models of the auditory system, simulates responses for these models to acoustic stimuli, and analyzes the outputs of these models. `apcmodels` utilizes code from a range of existing Python packages/code in the auditory modeling domain and provides a single unified API to access these models.
+`apcmodels` is a Python 3 library developed by Daniel Guest in the [Auditory Perception and Cognition Lab](http://apc.psych.umn.edu/) at the University of Minnesota. `apcmodels` allows users to simulate responses to acoustic stimuli for multiple different auditory nerve models and analyze the outputs. `apcmodels` utilizes code from a range of existing Python packages/code in the auditory modeling domain and provides a single unified interface to access these models.
 Moreover, `apcmodels` features extensive unit testing and thorough documentation to ensure validity of its outputs and ease of use.

 # Features

 - Access multiple auditory models with a unified interface
 - Rapidly generate batch simulations over ranges of parameters or combinations of parameters
 - Automatically utilize parallel processing for batch simulations
-- Decode responses with ideal observers ([Heinz, Colburn, and Carney, 2001](https://doi.org/10.1162/089976601750541804))
+- Estimate thresholds with ideal observers ([Heinz, Colburn, and Carney, 2001](https://doi.org/10.1162/089976601750541804)), adaptive staircase procedures, etc.
 - Ensure reliability and validity of results with extensive testing

+# Models

-# Implemented models
+## Implemented models

 | Model | Locus | Outputs |
 | ------ | ------ | ------ |